Miles-Cownie/first-milestone-project/README.md

 ## Browser Compatibility

 Zheng Yi Sao - Pirate Queen was tested on the following browsers with no issues to the user.
 Opera, Google Chrome, Mozilla Firefox, and Microsoft Edge.
-Apprearance and responsiveness were consistent accross the browsers and different screen sizes.
+Apprearance, responsiveness, and functionality were consistent accross the browsers and different screen sizes.

 [Back to top](<#contents>)

 ## Known Bugs
 * ### Resolved

+  * Header text and nav bar moved from intended position at laptop screens below 1440px, changed font size and letter spacing to fix.
+  * Column edges exposed using display:block style.
+Changed to Flexbox style to resolve.
+  * Extra divs during initial design cause styling to not work.
+Removed surplus divs to fix.
+  * Header margin failed to change during responsive tests, added additional rule to correct.
+  * Asides were deleted from thank you page and caused page structure to move from intended position.
+Asides were restored to fix issue.
-  * During Validation erros on the Find out more page due to erronious code in the embedded youtube links, these were removed.
+  * During Validation errors on the Find out more page due to erronious code in the embedded youtube links, these were removed.
   * Typo with incorrect start and end tags for one of the headings, this was corrected.

 * ### Unresolved

-  * On repsonsive design for tablet size screens on the timeline and thank you page.
+  * On responsive design for tablet size screens on the timeline and thank you page.
 The aside columns are not fully hidden above the footer.
 Time limitations restrain correction.

 [Back to top](<#contents>)